-- 1. Select "Data" from the spreadsheet header menu above.
+Select "Data" from the spreadsheet header menu above.
 Then Click the "Solver" icon menu above to the far right of the Header.
 If the "Solver" functionality is not visible, see instructions in Appendix A of this document to install this feature in Microsoft Excel.
+A "Solver Parameters" window will open.
+Ensure that the "Set Objective" at the top of the window refers to Cell \$E\$27 and is set to a value of 0.0.
+It is imperative that the applicant follow this instruction; else succussive iterations may not result in a material balance being achieved.
+When a version of the older Simplified CI Calculator for Sugarcane-derived Ethanol is concurrently open, the "Set Objective" function in Solver may revert to Cell \$E\$88.
+This should be corrected.

-A "Solver Parameters" window will open up.
-Ensure that the "Set Objective" refers to cell \$E\$27 and is set to a value of 0.0. - 2.
-The variable cells "eta_s" and "eta_e" must be specified (separated by a comma) in the next sub-window entitled "By Changing Variable Cells:" Do not change any of the constraints defined in the "Subject to the Constraints" window (0.38 > eta_e < 0.48, and eta_s < = 0.99).
-Cell \$F\$29 must include an input with a constraint less than or equal to 1.0. - 3.
+The variable cells "eta\s" and "eta\e" must be specified (separated by a comma) in the next sub-window entitled "By Changing Variable Cells:" Do not change any of the constraints defined in the "Subject to the Constraints" window (0.38 > eta\e < 0.48, and eta\s < = 0.99).
+Cell \$F\$29 must include an input with a constraint less than or equal to 1.0.

 Check box "Make Unconstrained Variables Non-Negative."
 Choose "GRG Nonlinear" for the Solving Method.
-Then Click the "Solve" button at the bottom or select "Close" and select the "Calculate CI" button. - 4.
+Then Click the "Solve" button at the bottom or select "Close" and select the "Calculate CI" button.

 The Solver will go through several iterations to find a solution.
 A new window "Solver Results" will open.
 Solver will display the message that a solution has been found, and all constraints and optimality conditions have been satisfied.
+Choose to keep the Solver Solution.
+If a Solver solution has not been found (i.e., there is an imbalance between the modeled and reported quantities of ethanol and finished sugar), the applicant may need to manually repeat the iteration by clicking on the "Calculate CI" button.
+The applicant is once again advised to open Solver and check that the "Set Objective" functionality at the top of the window refers to Cell \$E\$27, and its value is set to 0.0.

-Choose to keep the Solver Solution. - 5.
-Click OK.
-The mass allocation ratio has been calculated to determine upstream impacts. - 6.
-If a solution has not been found, then check the data in Section 4 and Section 5 for accuracy until a solution has been found, and all constraints and optimality conditions have been
+Click "OK" when Solver has found a solution.
+The mass allocation ratio (MAR) has been calculated to determine upstream impacts, and its value depicted in Cell G30.

+If an imbalance is reported, it alerts the user/applicant that there could be something wrong with the raw input data.
+The applicant is advised to check the data in Section 4 and Section 5 for accuracy until a solution has been found, and all constraints and optimality conditions have been satisfied.

-- satisfied.
-Select the "Solve" button or select "Close" button and then select "Calculate CI;" repeating the iteration manually.
-Use the imbalance between modeled and reported production quantities of ethanol and finished sugar to refine the parameters. - 7.
-If a solution has not still been found, then check the juice shares in Field 4.14 (fraction juice allocated to sugar production), and the amount of sucrose in Field 4.15 that enters sugar production (fraction of sucrose in the cane juice that enters sugar production).
-The level of sucrose (eta_j), input 5.1, could be lower due to process losses even if measured higher at the gate or after the sugarcane crush.
+Use the imbalance between modeled and reported production quantities of ethanol and finished sugar to refine the parameters.
+Check the juice shares in Field 4.14 (fraction juice allocated to sugar production), and the amount of sucrose in Field 4.15 that enters sugar production (fraction of sucrose in the cane juice that enters sugar production).
+The level of sucrose (eta\j), input 5.1, could be lower due to process losses even if measured higher at the gate or after the sugarcane crush.
 Process losses must be empirically determined.
 Additionally, the juice shares allocate the juice between finished sugar and ethanol production.
 Therefore, if the output cannot be matched, the juice shares may be checked to boost the output of finished sugar or ethanol.